raspberrypilearning/scary-spot-the-difference-scratch/en/step_4.md

 --- /task ---

 --- task ---
-Test your code by clicking on the `green flag`{:class="blockeventse"}.
+Test your code by clicking on the `green flag`{:class="blockevents"}.
 When you click on the stage, the zombie should appear after a random ammount of time, and then switch back to the spot the difference image.
 --- /task ---